thuhcsi/DNN-HMM-Course/T2-GMM-HMM/README.md

 Answer questions:
-- Q12: According to the number of MonoPhones in the previous question, how many candidates are there for TriPhones and TriPhones' HMM states (suppose each HMM has 3 states) ?
+- Q12 (2 points): According to the number of MonoPhones in the previous question, how many candidates are there for TriPhones and TriPhones' HMM states (suppose each HMM has 3 states) ?
-- Q13: Refer to Q10, use the correct command to view the TriPhone system (`exp/tri3/final.mdl`) and count the actual number of HMM states.
+- Q13 (2 points): Refer to Q10, use the correct command to view the TriPhone system (`exp/tri3/final.mdl`) and count the actual number of HMM states.
 You may find that the actual number of HMM states is much smaller than the theoretical value calculated in Q12, can you explain why ?
 (Hint: PPT5:page38~page42)

 <details>
 <summary>PROGRESS BAR</summary>